The (Still Unfinished) Story of The Sought Six

 Yet another setback.

 Still, through a friend of a friend, I managed to attract the attention of a literary agent in Toronto.
-(You know how people say, it's know what you know, it's who you know?
+(You know how people say, it's not what you know, it's who you know?
 Couldn't be more true in this business.)
 Anyway, her niche was nonfiction, not children's fiction, which I suppose should have given me pause right away, but she was excited about my book and loved the premise.
 In fact, she was the one who dubbed it, "as Canadian as Harry Potter is British".
 She really wanted to see what she could do with it.
 And frankly, I was so ecstatic that a real literary agent was paying attention to me that I was on board for anything.
 So, we began work on the pitch package and she submitted the book to a few big name publishers (which, as far as I'm aware, still have the book in their submissions piles... but I digress).
 After a year of waiting and hoping, she unfortunately came to the conclusion that her connections simply weren't in deep enough with the children's fiction industry, and that she wasn't the best agent for me or my book.
 I've always heard that no agent is better than the wrong agent, but that was a really low point for me.
 I understood the logic behind her decision, but I was absolutely gutted.
 In order to gain the kind of success The Sought Six deserves, I need an agent.
 I had one, and then in one fell swoop, I didn't have one.
 I felt sad, angry, confused, scared, but mostly embarrassed.
 I was finally on my way, or so I thought, and I was allowing myself to feel the kind of hope and excitement I had only ever dreamed of.
 Then, in the blink of an eye, I was back at square one.

 This was, say it with me: another setback.
 And perhaps the hardest-hitting one to date.